Isaaq genocide: 31 May: Hargeisa

 Hargeisa was the second largest city of the country, it was also strategically important due to its geographic proximity to Ethiopia (which made it central to military planning of successive Somali governments).
 Preventing the city from falling to the SNM became a critical goal of the government both from a military strategy standpoint and the psychological impact such loss would have.

 As news of the SNM advance on Burao reached government officials in Hargeisa, all banks were ordered to close, and army units surrounded the banks to prevent people from approaching.
 Both electricity and water-supply lines were cut from the city, and residents resorted to fetching water from streams, and due to it being the rainy season they were also able to collect water from rooftops.
-All vehicles (including taxis) were confiscated to control the movement of civilian population, this also ensured sufficient transport was available for the use of military and government officials.
+All vehicles (including taxis) were confiscated to control the movement of the civilian population; this also ensured sufficient transport was available for the use of military and government officials.
 Top government officials evacuated their families to the capital Mogadishu.
 The period between 27–31 May was marked by much looting by government forces as well as mass arrests.
 Killings in Hargeisa started on 31 May.

-A curfew was imposed on 27 May starting at 6:00 p.m, the army began systematic house-to-house searches, looking for SNM fighters.
+A curfew was imposed on 27 May starting at 6:00 p.m.; the army began systematic house-to-house searches, looking for SNM fighters.
 On the following day the curfew started earlier at 4:00 pm; the third day at 2:00 pm; and on the fourth day at 11:00 am.

-Anticipating fighting to start, people stock-piled food, coal and other essential supplies.
+Anticipating fighting to start, people stockpiled food, coal, and other essential supplies.
 Government forces looted all warehouses and shops, with the open market of the city being one of their prime targets.
-Soldiers raided mosques and looted its carpets and loudspeakers.
+Soldiers raided mosques and looted their carpets and loudspeakers.
 Later, civilians would be killed inside mosques.
-A significant number of civilian deaths at the time occurred as a result of government soldiers robbing them, those who refused to hand valuables (watches, jewellery and money) or were not quick enough to comply with soldiers' demands were shot on the spot.
-Another major cause of civilian deaths was food robbery, this was reportedily because the soldiers were not being supplied by the government.
+A significant number of civilian deaths at the time occurred as a result of government soldiers robbing them; those who refused to hand valuables (watches, jewellery and money) or were not quick enough to comply with soldiers' demands were shot on the spot.
+Another major cause of civilian deaths was food robbery; this was reportedly because the soldiers were not being supplied by the government.